mikerenfro/openhpc-beyond-the-install-guide/notes/Making a login node.md

 The `slurmd` service is really only needed on systems that will be running computational jobs, and the login node is not in that category.

-Running `slurmd` like the other nodes means the login node can get all its information from the SMS, but we can do the same thing with a very short customized slurm.conf:
+Running `slurmd` like the other nodes means the login node can get all its information from the SMS, but we can do the same thing with a very short customized `slurm.conf` with two lines from the SMS' `slurm.conf`:

 ```
 ClusterName=cluster